Pulling Target to Source: A New Perspective on Domain Adaptive Semantic Segmentation: Method

 \paragraph{Positive pairs $(\mathbf{q}, \mathbf{k}^{+})$} are the crux for \method.
 To learn similar cross-domain features, their agreements are supposed to be maximized.
 Given a query $\mathbf{q} \in \mathcal{Q}_c$ belongs to class $c$, its positive key $\mathbf{k}^{+}$ is defined as the \textit{source prototype} of class $c$ generated by the momentum teacher.
 Concretely, given an mini-batch $\mathcal{B} = \left( \mathbf{x}^s, \mathbf{y}^s, \mathbf{x}^t \right)$, we compute the source prototype of class $c$ by

 Therefore, the set of positive pairs is defined as

-where $\mathrm{norm}(\cdot)$ represents the $\ell_2$-norm, and $\mathcal{Q}_c$ is the set of candidate queries defined in \cref{eq:query}.
+where $\mathrm{norm}(\cdot)$ represents the $\ell_2$-norm, and $\mathcal{Q}_c$ is the set of candidate queries defined in Eq. (\ref{eq:query}).
 Thanks to the image translation engine, we manage to conduct $\mathbf{q}$ and $\mathbf{k}^{+}$ that belong to the \textit{exact} category even without target labels.

-\paragraph{Negative pairs $(\mathbf{q}, \mathbf{k}^{-})$} are used to avoid model collapse~\cite{he2020momentum, chen2020simple} in InfoNCE~\cite{infonce}, which is not out main focus.
+\paragraph{Negative pairs $(\mathbf{q}, \mathbf{k}^{-})$} are used to avoid model collapse \citep{he2020momentum, chen2020simple} in InfoNCE \citep{infonce}, which is not out main focus.
 Given a query $\mathbf{q} \in \mathcal{Q}_c$ belongs to class $c$, its negative keys consist of features from both domains.
 For source features, we simply choose features that do not belong to category $c$

 where $j=1,2,\dots,h\times w$ denotes the pixel index.
 The subscript $s$ here stands for ``source''.
-For target features, inspired by~\cite{wang2022semi}, we take those unreliable features into consideration, fully mining the inherit information behind target domain.
-Specifically, we regard features 1) whose confidence are in the last $\alpha$ percent and 2) are predicted not to belong to category $c$ as candidate negative samples
+For target features, inspired by \citep{wang2022semi} and \citep{wang2023using}, we take those unreliable features into consideration, fully mining the inherited information behind the target domain.
+Specifically, we regard features (1) whose confidence is in the last $\alpha$ percent and (2) are predicted not to belong to category $c$ as candidate negative samples

 where $\max_{c'} f_t(h_t (\mathbf{x}^t))(j, c')$ indicates the confidence (\textit{i.e.}, maximum probability) of target image $\mathbf{x}^t$ at pixel $j$.
 The subscript $t$ here stands for ``target''. $\gamma$ is the confidence threshold related to unreliable partition $\alpha$, satisfying